-Each of Mr. Leung Man Chiu, Lawrence and Mr. Poon Chak Sang, Plato has entered into a letter of appointment with the Company for an initial term of three years, commencing from the Listing Date, and subject to retirement by rotation and re-election in accordance with the Articles of Association of the Company.
+Each of Mr. Leung Man Chiu, Lawrence and Mr. Poon Chak Sang, Plato was appointed by the Company for a term of three years, commencing from 2 June 2023, and subject to retirement by rotation and re-election in accordance with the Articles of Association of the Company.

-Mr. Ho Chi Sing, Spencer has entered into a letter of appointment with the Company for an initial term of three years, commencing from 1 September 2020, and subject to retirement by rotation and re-election in accordance with the Articles of Association of the Company.
+Mr. Ho Chi Sing, Spencer was appointed by the Company for a term of three years, commencing from 1 September 2023, and subject to retirement by rotation and re-election in accordance with the Articles of Association of the Company.